-lovemycurlssss asked: I absolutely love this!!
+lovemycurlssss said: I absolutely love this!!
 I just started a blog just about my hair and I came across this when searching.
 Most of these posts make me weak and I love it!!
 Keep up the good work!!!!!

 aw, thanks!! so glad you like it! i’ll be sure to give you a follow! :-D

 ghostfacetony2fingers said: How can I get those tee shirts you are wearing the nappy is not a bad word one and the purple one.
 Also do you have toddle sizes

 hey! i sell the shirts myself at big cartel! you can find the store here: brokeymcpoverty.bigcartel.com. i have kids’ sizes in the purple shirt, but unfortunately not in the ‘nappy is not a bad word’ shirts :( the smallest kid’s size i carry is a small.. not quite toddler sized (unless you have a big toddler) but s/he can definitely grow into it!

 daynaashleyallthetime said: Hello :) Ive been natural for about a year and a half.
 I Have 4c hair and it gets dry.
 I'm Thinking about adding Highlights, What kind of brands of hair dye would be Good for me?
 I don't want to add Bleach to my hair.
 I want Burgundy & Auburn Highlights.
 Thanks so much. :)

 unfortunately i’m the wroooong person to ask about dying :-( there’s quite a bit of information on dye and such at CurlyNikki.com.. i’d be scared any advice i’d give you would make your hair fall out. lol!

 i hope you find something that works! good luck!